talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         //manager_auth.setApiKeyPrefix("Token");

         ManagementApi apiInstance = new ManagementApi(defaultClient);
-        Integer loyaltyProgramId = 56; // Integer | Identifier of the loyalty program.
+        Long loyaltyProgramId = 56; // Long | Identifier of the loyalty program.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint.
         OffsetDateTime rangeStart = new OffsetDateTime(); // OffsetDateTime | Only return results from after this timestamp.  **Note:** - This must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
 The time zone setting considered is `UTC`.
 If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
         OffsetDateTime rangeEnd = new OffsetDateTime(); // OffsetDateTime | Only return results from before this timestamp.  **Note:** - This must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
 The time zone setting considered is `UTC`.
 If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
         String subledgerId = "subledgerId_example"; // String | The ID of the subledger by which we filter the data.